ndulkis/Python_Basics/die_game/README.md

 # Dice Rolling Simulation

-A simple Python program that simulates rolling a pair of dice
+A simple Python program that simulates rolling a dice

 ## Features